txwizard/WizardWrx_NET_API/README.md

 `ChangeLog.md`, gives a much more thorough accounting of the improvements and bug fixes incorporated in each release.

+## **2026?05?19 - WizardWrx.HTTP Deprecated**

+The `WizardWrx.HTTP` library has been formally deprecated.

+Its source code remains available in this repository in its final, frozen state for the benefit of existing consumers.
+No further development or NuGet releases are planned.
+For details, see `WizardWrx.HTTP/DEPRECATED.md`.

 ## Release Notes, 2020-10-18 10:56:24, Entire Library

 This release completes alignment of the library collection with the SemVer